-Guide to Marbella the Costa del Sol holiday destination the Andalusian city with the best development of the general welfare and the highest quality of life in Spain
+Marbella the Costa del Sol holiday destination of the rich and famous in Andalucia, southern Spain and the Andalusian city with the best development of the general welfare and the highest quality of life.

 The Beach at Marbella

 Nestled in the shadow of four mountains, Lastonaf (1215 metres), Cruz de Juanar (1165 metres) to the north west and north, and two somewhat lower summits, Majales (464 metres) and an unnamed peak (508 metres) that shelter the city from the north east, Marbella basks in the sun both summer and winter.
 Offering further protection from the harsh westerly wind known as the poniente are the mountains west of the city, La Concha and a little further back, the Sierra Bermeja.